 Over the last 10 years this specially devised programme has predominantly been delivered in community settings.
 It remains a popular, meaningful and thoroughly enjoyable way to spend time with peers and can be delivered in (but not exclusively) day care, residential care homes and retirement villages.

-- Keeping body and mind active
+3. Keeps both your body and mind active and alert.

 Find out more about the benefits of dance for older people and adults

 FRONTLINEdance create work specially devised for hospital settings.